jpenalve/MLcourseProject/README.md

 ![](ProjectCode/Results/Figures/Tables.png)

-As you see, cropping the time axis in time windows (of 10 samples) makes a huge difference
+As you see, cropping the time axis in time windows (of 10 samples) makes a huge difference An explanation of Schirrmeister et al (2018) in arXiv:1703.05051v5 states that "cropping has the aim to force the ConvNet into using features that are presentin all crops of the trial, since the ConvNet can no longer use the differences between crops and the global  temporal structure."

 The training progress for accuracy and loss for cropped epochs are below.
 ![](ProjectCode/Results/Figures/cropped.png)